objcio/articles/2014-07-08 AppKit for UIKit Developers.md

 If your views are not layer backed, then naturally animations will be a CPU intensive process as every step of the animation has to be drawn accordingly in the window backing store.
 Since nowadays you'd mostly want to animate layer backed views to get really smooth animations, we'll focus on this case here.

-As mentioned above, you should never touch the backing layers of layer backed views in AppKit.
+As mentioned above, you should never touch the backing layers of layer backed views in AppKit (See the section "Rules for Modifying Layers on OS X" at the bottom of [this page of the Core Animation Programming Guide](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/CoreAnimation_guide/CreatingBasicAnimations/CreatingBasicAnimations.html#//apple_ref/doc/uid/TP40004514-CH3-SW18).
 The layers are managed by AppKit, and -- contrary to iOS -- the views' geometry properties are not just a reflection of the corresponding layer properties, but AppKit actually syncs the view geometry internally to the layer geometry.

 There are a few different ways how you can trigger an animation on a view.
 First, you can use the [animator proxy](file:///Users/florian/Library/Developer/Shared/Documentation/DocSets/com.apple.adc.documentation.AppleOSX10.9.CoreReference.docset/Contents/Resources/Documents/documentation/Cocoa/Reference/NSAnimatablePropertyContainer_protocol/Introduction/Introduction.html#//apple_ref/occ/intfm/NSAnimatablePropertyContainer/animator):